spantaleev/matrix-docker-ansible-deploy/README.md

 - this one **doesn't necessarily take over** ports 80 and 443.
 By default, it sets up nginx for you there, but you can disable that and configure your own webserver (proxy)

-- this one **runs everything in Docker containers** (like [silviof/docker-matrix](https://hub.docker.com/r/silviof/docker-matrix/) and [silviof/matrix-riot-docker](https://hub.docker.com/r/silviof/matrix-riot-docker/)), so it's likely more predictable
+- this one **runs everything in Docker containers** (like [matrixdotorg/synapse](https://hub.docker.com/r/matrixdotorg/synapse/) and [avhost/docker-matrix-riot](https://hub.docker.com/r/avhost/docker-matrix-riot/)), so it's likely more predictable and less fragile

 - this one retrieves and automatically renews free [Let's Encrypt](https://letsencrypt.org/) **SSL certificates** for you